 Crustless Spinach Artichoke and Jalapeno Quiche is quiche with a kick!
-Perfect for when you need fancy or just want simple and rustic.
+Low-carb and perfect for when you need fancy or just want simple and rustic.
 Great with White Bean Kale Soup on the side!

 I LOVE quiche.
 What’s better than something that’s full of wonderful things like vegetables, sausage or ham, and cheese (things that are in your standard quiche) and then baked together in a rich custard?